Rushifaaa/2D-Game/README.md

 ## About the Project

-I just discoverd a "new" game engine that looks interesting to me, so I thought "I want to build a game with it".
+I just discovered a "new" game engine that looks interesting to me, so I thought "I want to build a game with it".

 *Please note that I am new at this Game Development stuff. :)<br/>